atlasxomics/AtlasXpipeline_docs/docs/index.rst

    Idents(spatial_in_tissue.obj) = 'orig.ident'
    spatial_in_tissue.obj = AddMetaData(spatial_in_tissue.obj, spatial_in_tissue.obj@images$slice1@coordinates)

-Once the spatial objects have been generated, various metadata and genescore information can now be plotted back to spatial images using standard Seurat functions ::
+Once the spatial objects have been generated, various metadata and gene score information can now be plotted back to spatial images using standard Seurat functions ::

    ############## Plotting the Spatial map